 Psychoanalysis was partially correct in asserting that depression was caused by self-aggression.
 But psychoanalysts did not recognize (and still have not recognized) the part played by inner passivity.
 This inner passivity, which is present to some degree in everyone, causes people to be inwardly receptive to the self-aggression.
 (It also causes them to be passive and lacking in self-regulation in everyday situations.)* The self-aggression is almost always derogatory, cruel, and irrational.
 So why would a person absorb such harsh, unmerited aggression and take it seriously, especially considering how unfair and irrational it is?
 The answer is that the individual is inwardly passive.

 Dr. Beck correctly observed that his patients, in their dreams, were experiencing loss, defeat, incompetence, and so on.
 (This itself was their direct experience of their inner passivity!)
-Yet he didn’t see that this passivity was the clue for why the irrational self-aggression (which, as mentioned, was claimed by psychoanalysts to be the main source of depression) was being absorbed into the emotional life of the depressed patients.
+Yet he didn’t recognize inner passivity and thereby didn’t understand that it was the reason why the irrational self-aggression (which, as mentioned, was claimed by psychoanalysts to be the main source of depression) was being absorbed into the emotional life of the depressed patients.
 As I mentioned, their inner passivity (their emotional resonance with feelings of loss, defeat, weakness, incompetence, and so on) rendered them unable on an inner level to protect themselves from the harsh insinuations and accusations of self-aggression.

 Cognitive therapy doesn’t recognize these inner forces.
 It is biased in favor of the ego or the mind, in that it claims incorrectly that the rational mind can consistently be expected to overrule irrational emotions.
 Many people identify, to some degree, with their mind, which is experienced as their conscious ego, and they are prone to believe that their ego is the master of the self.
-They experience themselves in possession of a mental operating system that is firmly anchored in rationality.
-It makes sense to the ego, which strives for a favorable self-image, that it’s in command of rationality and can thereby subdue the forces of irrationality.
-This impression of reality is attractive to people because it helps to subdue the inner fear that arises through deep self-exploration.
+They believe themselves to be in possession of a mental operating system that, as they see it, is firmly anchored in rationality.
+It pleases the ego, which strives for a favorable self-image, to believe that it’s in command of rationality and can thereby subdue the forces of irrationality.
+This impression of reality is also attractive to people because it helps to subdue the inner fear that arises through deep self-exploration.

 Stubborn and resistant though it is, our conscious ego is, in this context, still just a minor troublemaker.
 As mentioned, the big troublemaker is inner passivity, which is an aspect of human nature located in our unconscious ego and constituting, in all likelihood, much of the intrinsic nature of the unconscious ego.
 Through inner passivity, we become entangled in conflict with self-aggression (the superego, in psychoanalytic language).
 Our unconscious ego is subordinate to the aggressive superego or inner critic, and it takes a very defensive, weak stand—it represents our best interests very badly—in its dealings with our inner critic.
 It is from this passive side that our psychological defenses, as well as our inward and outward defensiveness, arise.